-Three to six letters of reference must be included, at least three of which must be from outside the University ("external").
-If the candidate is applying for tenure, all external letters of reference must address specifically whether the candidate meets the School of Medicine's standard for tenure.
+Three to six letters of reference must be included, at least three of which must be from individuals who are not affiliated with the University of Colorado ("external").
+If the candidate is applying for tenure, all external letters of reference must address specifically whether the candidate meets the School of Medicine's standards for tenure.

-Letters of recommendation from referees who are outside the candidate's primary department are confidential under Colorado law and may not be reviewed by the candidate.
+External letters of reference, including letters from referees who are outside the candidate's primary department, are confidential under Colorado law and may not be reviewed by the candidate.